rzeldent/esp32-openweather-ttgo/README.md

 Update the file .settings and:
  - enter the credentials for the WiFi (WIFI_SSID and WIFI_PASSWORD)
- - your location and id for the openeeathermap API (OPENWEATHERMAP_LOCATION and OPENWEATHERMAP_ID) Update these variables in **.**settings file.
+ - your location and id for the openeeathermap API (OPENWEATHERMAP_LOCATION and OPENWEATHERMAP_ID) Update these variables in .settings file (notice the dot).
 The settings.h file is a skeleton file for the configuration.

 **Copy the file settings.h to .settings.h to keep your settings secret.**